 River otter, Salmon and Bald Eagle Exhibits

-Upon the completion of Watershed Heroes, visitors will enter a whole new world when they arrive at the zoo.
-We have engaged specialized zoo designers to ensure every visitor’s experience will be truly awe-inspiring and the habitat provides an appropriate and engaging space for the animals year-round.
+With the completion of Watershed Heroes, visitors enter a whole new world when they arrive at the zoo.
+We engaged specialized zoo designers to ensure every visitor’s experience is truly awe-inspiring and the habitat provides an appropriate and engaging space for the animals year-round.
 The family-friendly exhibit starts with an open entry space and watershed play area.
 Here, children can explore a real watershed and investigate the salmon images in the walkway beneath their feet.
 Next, visitors will encounter a dramatic waterfall that recreates the natural cascades salmon must navigate to travel upstream and spawn.
 Overhead will be a tumble of logs that creates a shelter over the “streambed” walkway, while clear walls on either side give visitors an intimate view into the underwater life of salmon and otters.

-These above-ground tanks enable visitors to see otters playing on one side, and on the other salmon feeding, guarding a redd (nest), and perhaps even a salmon carcass from the other side of the tank – all demonstrating the important role salmon play in human, animal, and forest life on the North Coast.
+These above-ground tanks enable visitors to see otters playing on one side, and on the other view salmon feeding, guarding a redd (nest), and perhaps even a salmon carcass from the other side of the tank – all demonstrating the important role salmon play in human, animal, and forest life on the North Coast.
 The entire exhibit is a living example of a healthy watershed, where visitors can learn how everything is interconnected – and how they can help protect this fragile environment.

 If you haven’t visited the zoo recently, take a look at the photographic progress in the Watershed Heroes album on our Facebook page.